oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Integrating Identity Protection with Defender for Cloud Apps provides a uniformed alerts view within Defender for Cloud Apps, and enables an enhanced investigation experience for identity alerts.

-Identity Protection integration Design Decisions for all agencies and implementation types.
+Identity Protection integration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---